2 Peter 2

 • ie., teachings which undermine the foundational Truths of the Faith.

-• eg., ''denying {GK= arnemai, to contradict, to renounce} the Lord {GK=despotes, the absolute authority} that bought them''-
+• eg., "denying {GK= arnemai, to contradict, to renounce} the Lord {GK=despotes, the absolute ruler, the supreme authority} that bought them"-

-In not submitting to Christ's authority, they come to contradict the Person and work of Christ with ''another gospel'' (cp.
+In refusing to submit to Christ's authority, they contradict the Person and work of Christ with "another gospel" (cp.
 2Cor 11:4; Gal 1:6,7).
 Christ died for the sins of the whole world (2Cor 5:14,15; 1Joh 2:2), but there is no redemption for those who renounce the ransom that He paid for them (Heb 2:3).
-Christ paid the ransom for 'all', but 'many' will be saved (Mat 20:28).
+Christ paid the ransom for 'all,' but 'many' will be saved (Mat 20:28).

-2:2 And many shall follow their pernicious ways {GK=apoleia, destroying [ways]};
+2:2 And many shall follow their pernicious ways {GK=apoleia, destructive [ways]};

 {GK=blasphemeo, blasphemed, reviled}.